michiganhackers/web-fullstack-lessons/2-intro-to-callbacks/README.md

 #### Checkpoint 1

-Do you have...

-* The site visible in your browser?
+* Is the site visible in your browser?
-* A button that decreases the font size?
+* Is there a button that decreases the font size?
-* A button that changes another style of the `p#changeable-text` element?
+* Is there a button that changes another style of the `p#changeable-text` element?

 #### Checkpoint 2